196 Third Street

-For insurance, the initial counseling session is billed at $277.00.
-Subsequent sessions are billed at $185.00 per hour.
-Late fees and cancellation notices are billed to your account at half of the hourly rate, which would amount to $92.50.
+For insurance, the initial counseling session is billed at $480.
+Subsequent sessions are billed at $250-$435 per hour.
+Late fees and cancellation notices are billed to your account at$150.

 How do I reach a counselor after business hours if there is a crisis?

-The On Call Therapist may be reached after hours via a pager.
+The On Call Therapist is available for active clients of Delta Center.
 This number is provided in the after hours voice mail message.

 How are parents kept involved in their child's therapy?

 No child is seen at Delta Center until the parents are met with first.
 During the first session parents and therapist plan together the frequency of visits.
-We feel here at Delta Center that parents are integral and always deserve to be updated on the progress their child is making.
+We feel parents are integral and always deserve to be updated on the progress their child is making.

 How is treatment different for adolescents?